stineknutsen/portfolio-2/README.md

 ## Pages

-- Portfolio page:
+- Portfolio page: Features a hero section and three projects
-- Project page:
+- Project page: Dynamically renders project image and article, with links to repo and live page
-- About page:
+- About page: Information about me as a developer
-- Contact page:
+- Contact page: Shows a couple different ways to get in touch

 ## Features

 - Dynamically rendered project article page
 - Responsive design
+- Dark/light mode

 ## Technologies used